 So they hurried off and found Mary and Joseph, and the baby, who was lying in the manger.
 When they had seen him, they spread the word concerning what had been told them about this child, and all who heard it were amazed at what the shepherds said to them. – Luke 2:16-18

-A few weeks ago, as we rounded the corner toward our home after a tiring road trip, we were greeted by a neighbor’s home beautifully lit up with Christmas lights.
+A few weeks ago, as I rounded the corner toward our home after a tiring day, I was greeted by a neighbor’s home beautifully lit up with Christmas lights.
 I can’t tell you how much that ministered to my soul.

 I’ve had a hard time getting into the Christmas spirit this year.
-A close relative was recently diagnosed with cancer.
-The young son of one of my wife’s friends was suddenly struck with a dire illness; we’ve been praying for him daily.
+Someone important to us was diagnosed with cancer earlier this year.
+Several couples we know are either going through divorces or are on the brink of one.
 And this time of year always reminds me of my parents.
 My mom died a week and a half before Christmas.
 The next year, my dad died the day after Thanksgiving.

 Those lights lifted my spirits.